The Moral Economy

 The Moral Economy: Poverty, Credit, And Trust In Early Modern Europe is a 2014 economic history book by Laurence Fontaine.
-The book received mostly positive reviews.

 Summary

 There were according to Fontaine two conflicting economic cultures in the period: the gift-based "aristocratic culture" in rural areas and the contract-based bourgeois economy (or "merchant culture") in urban areas.
 According to reviewer Steven M. Beaudoin, the first six chapters address the range of practices and experiences associated with debt and credit.
 Fontaine in the first chapter explains "the mechanisms that made debt, and thus credit, a ubiquitous experience, common to aristocrats, merchants, and peasants".
 Chapters two and three center on rural debt, and chapters four through six center on urban economies.

 The remaining chapters feature greater focus on the values associated with each economic culture.
 Chapter nine, according to Philipp Robinson Rössner, "closely studies bargaining in markets as a form resembling the modern bazaar, a somewhat logical behaviour in markets whose products were marked by a lack of standardisation, uncertainty about quality and the value of currencies."

 According to Jon Stobart, the secondary material largely discusses the situation in France, but " there is also an impressive array of reading on Italy, Spain, Portugal, England, and, to a lesser extent, Germany."